 The enrollment forms must be completed and returned to the Institution.
 The Institution will notify you when you've completed the requirements needed to participate in the Plan.
-All determinations about eligibility and participation will be made by the Institution.
+The Institution will make all determinations about eligibility and participation.
 The Institution will base its determinations on its records and the official plan document on file with the plan administrator.

-You will continue to eligible for the plan until one of the following conditions occur:
+You will continue to be eligible for the plan until one of the following conditions occur:

-- ? you stop contributing to the Plan;

-- ? you cease to be an eligible employee;
+- ∠ you stop contributing to the Plan; - you cease to be an eligible employee;

-- ? the plan is terminated.

-In addition, if you begin benefits before termination of employment you will cease to be eligible for the plan unless you have reached the normal retirement age (65).
+In addition, if you begin benefits before termination of employment you will cease to be eligible for the plan unless you have reached the normal retirement age (65) or are subject to the Institution's phased retirement plan.